siddhantkushwaha/Sherlock-Android/README.md

-# sherlock_android
+# Sherlock

-Appathon Techfesia 2k18
+Android app build for Appathon in Techfesia 2018, IIIT Sri City.
+Grabbed the second prize.